maijake/devcc/1-architecture/README.md

 ## <a id="CONCERNS">Concerns</a>

-* An efficient developer uses right tools for the job.
+* An a professional developer uses the right tools for the right job.
 Installing and managing a large tool set may distract the attention from "programming" i.e. from the "real work".
-How can we avoid this?
+How can we avoid this in this exercise?

 * I would like to get a "big picture" of the "developer work", and some pointers, how dig deeper on some subject.
 By the way, what